HaydnZK/Research-and-Methodology/CMMC/README.md

 Level One covers 17 practices, which were directly born from the 15 basic safeguarding requirements that the FAR (Federal Acquisition Regulation) Clause 52.204-21 consists of.
 These were split into six core domains, which are:
 * **Access Control (AC)**: Restricting system access to authorized corporate users.
 It covers controlling who logs into your network, limiting internal data flow, and tracking device connections.
 * **Identification and Authentication (IA)**: Verifying the identity of users and devices before granting entry.
 This means unique user IDs, strong passwords, and proper authentication processes.
-* **Media Protection (MP)**: Sanitizing or physically destroying old storage media (like USB drives or hard disks) before disposal so that FCI cannot be recovered.
+* **Media Protection (MP)**: Sanitizing or physically destroying old storage media (like USB drives or hard disks) before disposal so that FCI can't be recovered.
 * **Physical Protection (PE)**: Keeping unauthorized people away from physical server rooms, desks, and equipment.
 This requires escorting visitors, maintaining physical visitor logs, and securing facilities.
 * **System and Communications Protection (SC)**: Securing the boundaries of your network.
 This requires implementing firewalls and separating your public-facing web presence from internal systems where contract data lives.
 * **System and Information Integrity (SI)**: Monitoring and fixing system flaws.
 This includes installing anti-malware protection, updating software patches, and rapidly fixing system bugs.